lorvsso/ninety-nine-days/src/pages/blog/my-favourite-campsites-in-nsw.md

 **The Basin (Gadigal Country)**

-Finally, if you’re really pressed on time, a night away at [The Basin](https://www.nationalparks.nsw.gov.au/camping-and-accommodation/campgrounds/the-basin-campground) does the trick and makes you feel as though you’ve escaped the city.
+Finally, if you’re really pressed on time, a night away at [The Basin](https://www.nationalparks.nsw.gov.au/camping-and-accommodation/campgrounds/the-basin-campground) does the trick and will have you feeling as if you’ve escaped the city.
 The Basin is a quick 20-minute [ferry ride](https://www.fantasea.com.au/palm-beach-ferries/timetable/) from Palm Beach Jetty and has all of the makings of a good campsite.
 On your way home, I'd recommend a stop at the [Boat House](https://www.theboathousepb.com.au/) for a feed.

 ![](/img/img_7522.jpg)